raspberrypilearning/cd-beginner-unity-sushi/en/step_8.md

   if (inputHorizontal > 0.01f || inputVertical > 0.01f) {
 ```

 Now MazeRobo should stay facing the direction it's just moved in!
-If you're having any problems, check that your `Update` function matches this:
+If you're having any problems, check that your `Update` function matches this code:

 ```cs
 void Update () {